derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/actual_data/README.md

 Table 1.1: List of components connected to the AirQuality Raspberry Pi with related pin and GPIO references.

-would include some specification for the components.
+Figure 1.4: Circuit diagram of current AirQuality Raspberry Pi Setup.
+The supply and ground connection are marked: blue - ground, yellow - 3.3 V supply, red - 5 V supply.

+is used as an indicator, that a set of telemetry is sent to the hub.
+The LED used was already part of the CDL equipment and i was not sure if it was part of the Arduino Sensor Pack, which would include some specification for the components.
 The specification for the LED of the Arduino Pack listed the LEDs as follow: